 Using the new DLR features in VB 10 and C# 4 you can build a configuration-free ORM that works well with legacy stored procedures.
 Though accessed using normal object-dot-property syntax, all the data objects are built at runtime based solely on the information returned by the database.
 And this is done with no interfaces to define, classes to implement, or data mapping definitions to write.

-This article by Vijay Narayanan, provides an introduction to several aspects of data services that will be of interest to both SOA practitioners and data architects.
-A general case for data services introduces the article before the author explores specific issues, including: definition of need, rationale and benefits, scope, development, and consumption patterns.
+This article provides an introduction to several aspects of data services: definition of need, rationale and benefits, scope, development, and consumption patterns.

 Billy McCafferty presents S#arp Architecture, an ASP.NET MVC framework meant to leverage current best practices in architecting ASP.NET web applications.
 6